Welcome to the OR&S project database

 1. Artificial project data

-OR&S has generated several datasets with several project instances for two well-known resource-constrained project scheduling problems.
+OR&S has generated several datasets with several project instances for different versions of the well-known resource-constrained project scheduling problem.

 The resource-constrained project scheduling problem (RCPSP)

 - A summary of five datasets (RG30, RG300, DC1, DC2 and MT) is given in Vanhoucke et al. (2016).

-- A new dataset CV with 623 hard instances (for exact procedures) is proposed in Coelho and Vanhoucke (2020).
+- A dataset CV with 623 hard instances (for exact procedures) is proposed in Coelho and Vanhoucke (2020).

 - The 1kNetRes is a subset of NetRes and contains 3,810 instances.
 The full NetRes dataset can be generated using the MT set (only network data) and the NetRes data files (only resource data) containing almost 4 million projects as proposed in Vanhoucke and Coelho (2018).